How To Make Friends When You Have None

 - Reconnect with old friends with whom you’ve lost touch.

-- Join a local club or organization-The Junior League, Lion’s Club, or a sports organization.
+- Join a local club or organization such as The Junior League, Red Hat Society, Lion’s Club, or a sports organization.

-- Start a club-a book, brunch, cookie, or crafting club.
+- Start a club focusing on games, brunch, baking, crafting, or a book club.

 - Introduce yourself to at least one to two people every week.